South Australian Space Collaboration and Innovation Fund

 Yes, organisations can be involved in multiple proposals.
 However, individual organisations can only be the lead applicant on one proposal.
 They can participate as a partner in other applications.

-Round 1 – Funded Projects
+Round 1 Funded Projects (2024)

 The inaugural round of the South Australian Space Collaboration and Innovation Fund was open from April to May 2024.

-Two grants of up to $100,000 were available for the first round of the Fund, matched by a co-contribution from applicants.
+Two grants of up to $100,000 each were available for the first round of the Fund, matched by a co-contribution from applicants.

 Project lead: Safety from Space